 The much anticipated gala dinner was rumoured to include two performances by world-class comedians.

-The old minister was expected to retire soon after his appointment in the government comes to an end.
+The old minister was expected to retire soon after his appointment in the government came to an end.

 The final rehearsal of tomorrow's live concert was complicated by countless problems with the sound system.